magic-wormhole/magic-wormhole/README.md

 ## Library

 The `wormhole` module makes it possible for other applications to use these code-protected channels.
-This includes blocking/synchronous support and async/Twisted support, both for a symmetric scheme.
-The main module is named `wormhole.blocking.transcribe`, to reflect that it is for synchronous/blocking code, and uses a PAKE mode whereby one user transcribes their code to the other. (internal names may change in the future).
+This includes Twisted support, and (in the future) will include blocking/synchronous support too.
+See docs/api.md for details.

-The file-transfer tools use a second module named `wormhole.blocking.transit`, which provides an encrypted record-pipe.
-It knows how to use the Transit Relay as well as direct connections, and attempts them all in parallel. `TransitSender` and `TransitReceiver` are distinct, although once the connection is established, data can flow in either direction.
+The file-transfer tools use a second module named `wormhole.transit`, which provides an encrypted record-pipe.
+It knows how to use the Transit Relay as well as direct connections, and attempts them all in parallel.
+`TransitSender` and `TransitReceiver` are distinct, although once the connection is established, data can flow in either direction.
 All data is encrypted (using nacl/libsodium "secretbox") using a key derived from the PAKE phase.
-See `src/wormhole/scripts/cmd_send.py` for examples.
+See `src/wormhole/cli/cmd_send.py` for examples.

 ## License, Compatibility

 This library is released under the MIT license, see LICENSE for details.

 This library is compatible with python2.7, 3.3, 3.4, and 3.5 .
 It is probably
-compatible with py2.6, but the latest Twisted (15.5.0) is not.
+compatible with py2.6, but the latest Twisted (>=15.5.0) is not.
 The (daemonizing) 'wormhole server start' command does not yet work with py3, but will in the future once Twisted itself is finished being ported.

-This package depends upon the SPAKE2, pynacl, requests, and argparse libraries.
-To run a relay server, use the async support, or run the unit tests, you must also install Twisted.

 #### footnotes